x06lan/mdbook/src/computer-science/database-systems/database-systems.md

 In general join have better performance because of optimisers.

 # 正規化 (normalization)
+1. candidate key: If a relation schema has more than one key, each is called a candidate key
+1. Prime attribute: Prime attribute must be a member of some candidate key
 ## Functional Dependencies
 $\{x,y\}\rightarrow\{z\}\\$
 mean if get x and y can get z